PeculiarVentures/node-webcrypto-p11/README.md

 }
 ```

-### Example

-Add certificate to storage and use it for verification of signed data
+### Add certificate to storage and use it for verification of signed data

 ```javascript
 const X509_RAW = new Buffer("308203A830820290A003020...", "hex")